sitewhere/community-documentation/content/en/docs/Deployment Guide/_index.md

 sitewhere-zookeeper-headless                   ClusterIP      None             <none>        2181/TCP,3888/TCP,2888/TCP      14s
 ```

+## Install SiteWhere Instance

-After this step is completed, you need to create an **instance** to you cluster.
+After the infrastructure components have been successfully installed, you can add an **instance** to you cluster.
 To create an instance, use the command:

 ```command
 swctl create instance [NAME] [flags]
 ```

-For example, if we want to create an instance called `sitewhere`, we would need to execute:
+For example, if we want to create an instance named `sitewhere`, we would need to execute:

 ```command
 swctl create instance sitewhere
 ```

-This command will create a Namespace with the same name of the instance, and the SiteWhere Operator
-will create all the Kubernetes objects for the instance in this Namespace.
-After a few minutes,
-you can query the cluster for the instance status using:
+This command will create a namespace with the same name as the instance, and the SiteWhere operator will create all the Kubernetes objects for the instance in this namespace.
+After a few minutes, you can query the cluster for the instance status using:

 ```command
 kubectl get swi sitewhere